PavanRangani/docs/docs/prd/incentive-stock/exercise.md

     - If shares is not available then show `-`.
     - Decimal doesn't appears.
   - Shares Held
     - If shares is not available then show `-`.
     - Decimal doesn't appears.
-  - Shares Forfeited
-    - If shares is not available then show `-`.
-    - Decimal doesn't appears.
   - Qualified Disposition Date